atsi-19l/ATSI19L/gtp-test/README.md

 6. Now it should fully work

 `h1 ping h2`

+## Changelog ##
+In chronological order:
+* network layout and addresation project
+* attempts to run mininet and pre-configuration of the environment (mininet+bmv+simple_switch)
+* first tries to compile the code using p4_14 with autotranslation
+* code rewritten to p4_16
+* implementation problems occured - attempts to run an example with MPLS
+* modification of the MPLS example to fit the project requirements (GTP)
+* modified invalid routing rules
+* debugging and tracing packet flow in the network in order to find bugs
+* moved some logic (decapsulation) from egress to ingress block
+* deparser fixes
+* push_gtp function extended (fields required to fulfill header requirements)
+* encapsultation fixes
+* GTP parser fixes

 ## Acknowledgements ##
 We would like to thank mr Tomasz Osiński for his understanding attitude, willingness to help, dedication and involvement in the project support.